rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 ```

-We prove the theorem by showing that these two types are equivalent.
+We prove the theorem by showing that the two types
+`dhom-from A a a' f C c` and `temp-Z7hl-fib'` are equivalent.
 Since the left side is stricter than the right,
 the forward map is straightforward.